bitcoinkash/ElasticSearchApp/README.md

 # Prompt Search Application

-This is a simple Ruby on Rails application that allows users to search for prompts based on entered words.
+This is a Ruby on Rails application that allows users to search for prompts based on entered words.
 Users can enter words in the search bar and submit the form to find the most relevant prompts.

 ## Features